rizvi5a/workday-scheduler/README.md

 # and 9-plan to 18-plan , respectively,.
 # Save buttons ids are from 9-btn to 18-btn.
 # Textarea "id" is split using Jquery "split method"
-# then a for loop is used to get stores messages
+# then a for loop is used to get stored messages
 # clicking on save buttons on each time.
+# background textareas' colors are also chnaged
+# using CSS past, present and future classes.
+# See detailed comments in the Javascript files on
+# split method and concatenating the # and "-plan" id,
+# and then using this logic for storing and retrieving
+# messages the local storage.